emnify/product-docs/CONTRIBUTING.md

 ### Open a pull request

 Once you select **Create pull request**, you will be presented with the **Open a pull request** page.
-Here you will have the opportunity to edit the name of the PR to something more descriptive.
+Here you will have the opportunity to edit the name of the pull request to something more descriptive.

 ![](https://user-images.githubusercontent.com/49970529/225023289-cb453221-a972-4ccc-a7d8-b4b9982c6a94.png)

 The input field below enables you to update the summary/description you previously provided.

 Normally we will not edit your changes during our review.
-However, you can enforce this by unchecking the **Allow edits by maintainers**.
+However, you can enforce this by deselecting the **Allow edits by maintainers**.
-If you want us to edit your changes as needed during our review, then please state this explicitly in the PR description and leave this option checked.
+If you want us to edit your changes as needed during our review, then please state this explicitly in the pull request description and leave this option checked.

-Once you select **Create pull request**, we will see your PR in our queue of [open PRs](https://github.com/emnify/product-docs/pulls).
+Once you select **Create pull request**, we will see your pull request in our queue of [open pull requests](https://github.com/emnify/product-docs/pulls).

 We recommend make use of the template that includes the **Description** heading and an **Additional Context** heading if needed.